Kandahar: Ancient history

 It is mentioned by Strabo that a treaty of friendship was established eventually between the Greeks and the Mauryas (Indians).
-While the Diadochi were warring amongst themselves, the Mauryas were developing in the northern part of the Indian subcontinent.
-The founder of the empire, Chandragupta Maurya, confronted a Macedonian invasion force led by Seleucus I in 305 BC and following a brief conflict, an agreement was reached as Seleucus ceded Gandhara and Arachosia and areas south of Bagram to the Mauryas.
-During the 120 years of the Mauryas in southern Afghanistan, Buddhism was introduced and eventually become one of the major religions alongside Zoroastrianism.
+While the Diadochi were warring amongst themselves, the Mauryas were expanding in the northern part of Indian subcontinent.
+The founder of the empire, Chandragupta Maurya, confronted a Macedonian invasion force led by Seleucus I in 305 BC and following a brief conflict, an agreement was reached as Seleucus ceded Gandhara, Arachosia and areas south of Bagram to the Mauryas.

+During the Mauryan period, Buddhism was introduced and eventually become one of the major religions alongside Zoroastrianism.
 Inscriptions made by Emperor Ashoka, a fragment of Edict 13 in Greek, as well as a full Edict, written in both Greek and Aramaic has been discovered in Kandahar.
-It is said to be written in excellent Classical Greek, using sophisticated philosophical terms.
-In this Edict, Ashoka the great used the word Eusebeia ("Piety") as the Greek translation for the ubiquitous "Dharma" of his other Edicts written in Prakrit.
+Written in Classical Greek, in this Edict Ashoka used the word Eusebeia ("Piety") as the Greek translation for the ubiquitous "Dharma" of his other Edicts written in Prakrit.

+The city eventually became part of the Greco-Bactrian Kingdom (250 BC – 125 BC), and continued that way for two hundred years under the later Indo-Greek Kingdom (180 BC – 10 AD).
+Hellenistic polities were followed successively by Indo-Scythians, Indo-Parthians, and Kushan; who were in turn followed by a variety of Hunnic kingdoms, notably Nezak Huns, and in the 7th century, by Zunbils.